karunakar1308/k8s/docs/PRODUCTION-TROUBLESHOOTING.md

-Docker production scenarios
-1. Container works locally but fails in Kubernetes
-Scenario:
-A Node.js app runs fine when you do docker run on your laptop, but in Kubernetes the pod crashes with MODULE_NOT_FOUND for a dependency.
-The Dockerfile uses COPY . . and npm install without a proper .dockerignore.
-In CI, extra files (test folders, different lock files) get copied, causing a different dependency tree than your local build.

-How to troubleshoot:

-Check container image contents in the running pod: kubectl exec -it <pod> -- ls node_modules and compare with local.

-Inspect Docker build context size using docker build . output and ensure .dockerignore excludes node_modules, .git, and build artifacts.

-Rebuild the image in the same environment as CI to reproduce.

-Root cause:
-Inconsistent build context and missing .dockerignore meant CI produced a different image than local, leading to missing or mismatched dependencies at runtime.

-Fix:
-Add a proper .dockerignore, pin dependencies with package-lock.json, and ensure npm ci (or equivalent) runs during image build to make builds deterministic.

-2. High CPU usage after Docker upgrade
-Scenario:
-After upgrading Docker Engine on production nodes, multiple Java containers start consuming high CPU even at low traffic.
-The application logs show frequent full GCs and thread contention.

-How to troubleshoot:

-Check container CPU limits and the JVM’s container awareness flags.

-Run docker stats and JVM tools (jstat, jcmd) inside the container.

-Confirm if the new Docker version changed default CPU quota behavior or cgroup driver.

-Root cause:
-The JVM was not fully container‑aware and still assumed host CPU count, leading to an aggressive GC thread count and wrong ergonomics once Docker’s cgroup behavior changed.

-Fix:
-Add JVM options like -XX:+UseContainerSupport, set -XX:MaxRAMPercentage and -XX:ActiveProcessorCount to match container limits, then redeploy.

-Kubernetes production scenarios
-3. Intermittent 5xx errors due to readiness probes
-Scenario:
-A stateless API randomly returns 503/502 during deployments under load, even though HPA and resources look fine.
-Pods restart count is low.
-Metrics show a spike in failed requests right after new pods come up.

-How to troubleshoot:

-Check readinessProbe and livenessProbe settings in the Deployment.

-Describe pods: kubectl describe pod <pod> and look for probe failures.

-Inspect app startup time vs probe initialDelaySeconds and timeoutSeconds.

-Root cause:
-Readiness probe used a complex health endpoint that depends on external services (DB, third‑party APIs), and timeouts were too aggressive.
-New pods were marked ready before dependent services were actually usable, then flapped between ready and not‑ready, leading to traffic being routed to unstable pods.

-Fix:
-Simplify readiness endpoint to only check internal app readiness, increase initialDelaySeconds and timeoutSeconds, and ensure the app signals readiness only after it is truly ready to serve traffic.

-4. Node pressure causing random pod evictions
-Scenario:
-In a production cluster, certain workloads get evicted randomly during traffic spikes, even though cluster CPU utilization is below 60%.
-Teams see Evicted pods with reasons like Evicted: The node was low on resource: memory.

-How to troubleshoot:

-Check kubectl describe node <node> for memory pressure and eviction thresholds.

-Review pod requests and limits for memory.

-Verify if there are “noisy neighbor” pods on affected nodes.

-Root cause:
-Several pods had no memory limits and some had very low requests, so the scheduler packed them tightly on a few nodes.
-Under load, these pods exceeded physical memory, triggering kubelet evictions based on node eviction thresholds.

-Fix:
-Define proper requests and limits for memory for all workloads, use LimitRanges and ResourceQuotas to enforce, then gradually rebalance workloads via a rolling restart or descheduler.

-5. Service unavailable due to misconfigured NetworkPolicy
-Scenario:
-After introducing NetworkPolicies for security hardening, internal calls between microservices start failing with connection timeouts.
-No deployments changed, only the new NetworkPolicy manifests were applied.

-How to troubleshoot:

-List policies in the namespace: kubectl get networkpolicy.

-Describe the impacted pods and look for matching pod selectors.

-Check if there is a default‑deny policy without an allow rule for required traffic.

-Root cause:
-A default‑deny ingress NetworkPolicy was applied to the namespace, but the allow rules covered only traffic from specific labels and missed system components and some services.
-As a result, traffic that previously worked got dropped.

-Fix:
-Add explicit allow policies for required namespaces (e.g., ingress controllers, DNS, monitoring) and for all required app‑to‑app flows, test in a non‑prod environment, then roll out gradually.

-6. CrashLoopBackOff after config change
-Scenario:
-A deployment that was stable for months starts CrashLooping immediately after a config change in ConfigMap.
-The pod log shows “invalid configuration” or “cannot parse YAML/JSON”.

-How to troubleshoot:

-Get previous ConfigMap revision from Git/history.

-Compare current vs previous config.

-Validate the config using the application’s built‑in validation or tools before starting.

-Root cause:
-ConfigMap was updated with a malformed configuration (e.g., wrong indentation, missing required field), and the application exits on startup validation failure.

-Fix:
-Revert to the previously working ConfigMap from Git, add linting/validation in CI for config files, and use canary rollouts instead of full rollout for config changes.

-ArgoCD production scenarios
-7. ArgoCD shows “OutOfSync” but resources look correct
-Scenario:
-ArgoCD Application status is OutOfSync even though the cluster resources appear correct and the app is serving traffic normally.
-Syncing again toggles to Synced briefly, then it flips back to OutOfSync without changes in Git.

-How to troubleshoot:

-Check ArgoCD Application diff in the UI or via CLI.

-Look for auto‑generated fields (timestamps, annotations, status) in the live manifest.

-Confirm if any controllers (e.g., MutatingWebhook, sidecars) are mutating the manifest.

-Root cause:
-A mutating admission controller (for example, a sidecar injector, or a service mesh like Istio) added annotations and fields that are not in Git.
-ArgoCD compares live vs desired and considers those differences as drift.

-Fix:
-Configure ArgoCD’s resource.customizations or ignoreDifferences to ignore specific paths (annotations, status fields) for those resources, or adjust the mutating webhook behavior if possible.

-8. ArgoCD fails to sync due to RBAC in target cluster
-Scenario:
-New application onboarded via ArgoCD fails with sync errors like “forbidden: User ‘system:serviceaccount:argocd:argocd-application-controller’ cannot create resource X in namespace Y”.

-How to troubleshoot:

-Check ArgoCD project settings for the app and the service account used.

-Inspect RBAC roles and rolebindings in the target cluster for the ArgoCD service account.

-Reproduce with kubectl auth can-i --as=system:serviceaccount:argocd:argocd-application-controller create deployment -n <ns>.

-Root cause:
-ArgoCD’s service account in the target cluster lacks permissions for the new namespaces or resource types (e.g., CRDs like IngressRoute, PrometheusRule).
-The Application was added before RBAC was updated.

-Fix:
-Update ClusterRole/Role and bindings to grant required verbs on the necessary API groups and namespaces, following the least privilege principle, then trigger a resync.

-9. Git commit reverted automatically after manual hotfix
-Scenario:
-During a Sev‑1 incident, an engineer applies a manual hotfix using kubectl apply directly in production to quickly unblock traffic.
-A few minutes later, ArgoCD syncs and silently reverts the hotfix to match Git, reintroducing the issue.

-How to troubleshoot:

-Check ArgoCD Application sync policy (auto vs manual).

-Review the Git history around the time of the incident.

-Inspect ArgoCD audit logs to see who/what triggered the sync.

-Root cause:
-ArgoCD is configured with automated sync and pruning.
-Manual in‑cluster changes are treated as drift and are overwritten to match Git, so the hotfix got rolled back.

-Fix:
-Update incident procedures: either pause auto‑sync for affected apps during incidents, or make hotfixes by committing to Git and letting ArgoCD sync them.
-Optionally use ArgoCD’s “allow empty” or “selfHeal” flags appropriately.

-10. ArgoCD Application stuck in Progressing due to health check
-Scenario:
-ArgoCD shows an Application in Progressing state for a long time, even though the Kubernetes Deployment shows all pods ready and traffic is flowing.
-Pipelines wait on ArgoCD health status and seem hung.

-How to troubleshoot:

-Check the health status at resource level in ArgoCD.

-See if any child resource (e.g., CustomResource of a service mesh, StatefulSet) is reported as Degraded or Unknown.

-Verify health check configuration for that CRD in ArgoCD.

-Root cause:
-ArgoCD’s default health check for a custom resource either does not exist or is misconfigured, so ArgoCD cannot determine “Healthy”, leaving the overall app status as Progressing.

-Fix:
-Define a custom health check Lua script in ArgoCD for that CRD (in resource.customizations.health.<group_kind>), or adjust the resource expectations so ArgoCD recognizes when it is healthy.
+# Production Troubleshooting Scenarios

+This document contains scenario-based production issues and troubleshooting examples for Docker, Kubernetes, and ArgoCD.
+The format matches the structure used in the rest of this repository, with clear headings, numbered sections, and clean markdown presentation.

+## Docker Production Scenarios

+### 1. **Container works locally but fails in Kubernetes**

+**Scenario:**
+A Node.js application runs successfully with `docker run` on a developer laptop, but when deployed to Kubernetes, the pod goes into `CrashLoopBackOff` with `MODULE_NOT_FOUND` errors.
+The Dockerfile uses `COPY . .` and `npm install` without a proper `.dockerignore`.
+In CI, extra files such as local test artifacts and multiple lock files are copied into the image, which changes the dependency tree.

+**How to troubleshoot:**
+- Check pod logs using `kubectl logs <pod-name>`
+- Inspect image contents using `kubectl exec -it <pod-name> -- ls -l`
+- Review the Dockerfile and `.dockerignore`
+- Rebuild the image in the same CI environment to reproduce the issue

+**Root cause:**
+The image built in CI is different from the image tested locally because unnecessary files were included in the build context.

+**Fix:**
+Create a proper `.dockerignore`, use `npm ci` instead of `npm install`, and ensure the image build is deterministic across local and CI environments.

+### 2. **High CPU usage after Docker Engine upgrade**

+**Scenario:**
+After a Docker Engine upgrade on production worker nodes, Java-based applications begin consuming significantly more CPU even though traffic remains normal.
+Logs show frequent garbage collection cycles and thread contention.

+**How to troubleshoot:**
+- Check container resource usage with `docker stats`
+- Verify JVM container-awareness settings
+- Compare Docker Engine and cgroup behavior before and after the upgrade
+- Inspect GC logs and thread dumps

+**Root cause:**
+The JVM was not fully aligned with container CPU limits and assumed host-level CPU availability, which caused inefficient garbage collection and thread usage.

+**Fix:**
+Configure JVM options such as `-XX:+UseContainerSupport`, `-XX:MaxRAMPercentage`, and `-XX:ActiveProcessorCount` to match container resource limits.

+### 3. **Image pull failures during production deployment**

+**Scenario:**
+A new release is deployed successfully in staging but fails in production with `ImagePullBackOff`.
+The Kubernetes manifests are correct, and the image exists in the container registry.

+**How to troubleshoot:**
+- Run `kubectl describe pod <pod-name>` and inspect image pull events
+- Verify image tag spelling and registry URL
+- Check whether the imagePullSecret exists in the namespace
+- Confirm registry permissions for the production cluster

+**Root cause:**
+The production namespace is missing the required image pull secret, or the service account is not configured to use it.

+**Fix:**
+Create the correct `imagePullSecret`, attach it to the service account or deployment, and standardize registry access configuration across environments.

+## Kubernetes Production Scenarios

+### 4. **Intermittent 5xx errors due to readiness probe issues**

+**Scenario:**
+A stateless API starts returning intermittent 502 and 503 errors during rolling deployments.
+Resource usage looks healthy, and pods eventually become stable, but there is a clear error spike during rollout.

+**How to troubleshoot:**
+- Check pod events with `kubectl describe pod <pod-name>`
+- Review readiness and liveness probe configuration
+- Compare application startup time against probe timings
+- Verify whether the readiness endpoint depends on external services

+**Root cause:**
+The readiness probe is too aggressive or relies on downstream systems, so pods are marked ready before they can reliably handle traffic.

+**Fix:**
+Use a lightweight internal readiness endpoint, tune `initialDelaySeconds`, `timeoutSeconds`, and `failureThreshold`, and ensure readiness reflects actual serving capability.

+### 5. **Pod evictions caused by node memory pressure**

+**Scenario:**
+During traffic spikes, some production pods are evicted even though average cluster CPU utilization is low.
+Teams notice `Evicted` pods with messages indicating low memory conditions on nodes.

+**How to troubleshoot:**
+- Check node conditions using `kubectl describe node <node-name>`
+- Review pod memory `requests` and `limits`
+- Identify overcommitted nodes and noisy neighbor workloads
+- Inspect kubelet eviction thresholds

+**Root cause:**
+Several workloads have no memory limits or unrealistic requests, causing poor pod placement and node-level memory exhaustion during peak traffic.

+**Fix:**
+Set realistic memory requests and limits, enforce policies with `LimitRange` and `ResourceQuota`, and rebalance workloads across nodes.

+### 6. **Internal traffic breaks after NetworkPolicy changes**

+**Scenario:**
+After security hardening, services in the same cluster begin timing out when calling each other.
+No application code changed, but a new set of `NetworkPolicy` manifests was recently applied.

+**How to troubleshoot:**
+- List all policies with `kubectl get networkpolicy -A`
+- Review namespace and pod selectors carefully
+- Check whether a default-deny policy was introduced
+- Validate whether DNS, ingress, and monitoring traffic are still allowed

+**Root cause:**
+A default-deny policy was applied without complete allow rules for all required internal communication paths.

+**Fix:**
+Add explicit allow policies for required service-to-service traffic, DNS, ingress controllers, and observability components.
+Test policy behavior in lower environments before production rollout.

+### 7. **CrashLoopBackOff after ConfigMap update**

+**Scenario:**
+A deployment that was stable for months suddenly starts crashing right after a ConfigMap update.
+Logs show configuration parsing failures or missing required parameters.

+**How to troubleshoot:**
+- Compare the new ConfigMap with the previous version from Git
+- Inspect pod logs for parsing or validation errors
+- Validate the config file syntax before deployment
+- Confirm whether the application requires a restart to consume new configuration

+**Root cause:**
+The updated ConfigMap contains invalid YAML, JSON, or application-level configuration values that cause startup validation to fail.

+**Fix:**
+Revert to the last known good configuration, add validation checks in CI, and roll out configuration changes gradually instead of updating all pods at once.

+## ArgoCD Production Scenarios

+### 8. **Application shows OutOfSync even when resources look correct**

+**Scenario:**
+ArgoCD reports an application as `OutOfSync`, but the workloads are healthy and traffic is normal.
+Running sync fixes it temporarily, but the application soon returns to `OutOfSync`.

+**How to troubleshoot:**
+- Open the diff view in ArgoCD
+- Compare desired and live manifests
+- Check for auto-injected annotations, labels, or sidecars
+- Review mutating webhooks and service mesh behavior

+**Root cause:**
+A mutating admission controller modifies the live resource after deployment, so ArgoCD keeps detecting drift between Git and the cluster.

+**Fix:**
+Use ArgoCD `ignoreDifferences` or resource customizations for expected mutated fields, or adjust the mutating webhook behavior if appropriate.

+### 9. **Sync failure due to missing RBAC permissions**

+**Scenario:**
+A newly onboarded ArgoCD application fails to sync with errors showing that the ArgoCD application controller service account is forbidden from creating or updating resources in the target namespace.

+**How to troubleshoot:**
+- Review ArgoCD application sync error details
+- Check ClusterRole, Role, RoleBinding, and ClusterRoleBinding configuration
+- Use `kubectl auth can-i` to validate access for the ArgoCD service account
+- Verify namespace-scoped versus cluster-scoped permissions

+**Root cause:**
+The ArgoCD controller service account does not have the required permissions for the resource types or namespaces defined in the application.

+**Fix:**
+Update Role or ClusterRole definitions and bindings to grant the required permissions while maintaining least privilege.

+### 10. **Git commit reverted automatically after manual hotfix**

+**Scenario:**
+During a Sev-1 incident, an engineer applies a manual hotfix directly in production using `kubectl apply` to restore service quickly.
+A few minutes later, ArgoCD reverts the change and the original issue returns.

+**How to troubleshoot:**
+- Check whether automated sync is enabled in ArgoCD
+- Review ArgoCD audit logs and sync history
+- Compare the manual cluster change against the Git repository state
+- Inspect prune and self-heal settings

+**Root cause:**
+ArgoCD treats direct cluster changes as configuration drift and automatically reconciles the cluster back to the state stored in Git.

+**Fix:**
+Pause auto-sync during emergency changes, or apply the hotfix through Git so ArgoCD reconciles to the intended updated state.

+### 11. **Application stuck in Progressing due to health checks**

+**Scenario:**
+An ArgoCD application remains in `Progressing` state for a long time even though Kubernetes shows all pods as ready and the application is serving traffic correctly.

+**How to troubleshoot:**
+- Inspect resource-level health status in ArgoCD
+- Identify whether a child resource is marked `Unknown` or `Degraded`
+- Check whether the application uses a Custom Resource Definition
+- Review ArgoCD custom health check settings

+**Root cause:**
+ArgoCD does not know how to evaluate health for a custom resource, so the application never transitions fully to `Healthy`.

+**Fix:**
+Add a custom health check for the CRD in ArgoCD resource customizations, or adjust the resource configuration so its health can be evaluated correctly.

+## How to Use This File

+This file is intended for interview preparation, production support learning, and real-world troubleshooting practice.
+Each scenario is written in a structured format so it can be quickly reviewed and expanded later with commands, YAML examples, and environment-specific notes.